-Unlike their predecessors, Millennials are more digitally dependent when it comes to spending money and many are influenced by the experience of watching their parents shop during the recession of the early 2000s.
+More and more people are becoming digitally dependent when it comes to spending money, and many are influenced by the experience of watching their parents shop during the recession of the early 2000s.
 How can small business owners like you ensure you're reaching your target market?
 We've got some ideas to help.

-How should you use these?
-Consider social media channels as an additional avenue for having a conversation with your customers.
-As one helpful article by consulting and research agency Accenture explains: “The goal [of your business's social media] should be to create positive buzz, to be talked about by Millennials.
-Simply having a presence on social media isn't enough - the aspiration should be to become the topic of conversation for all the right reasons.”
+How should you use your profiles?
+Think of social media channels as an additional avenue for conversing with your customers.
+As one helpful article by consulting and research agency Accenture explains: “The goal [of your business's social media] should be to create positive buzz, to be talked about…Simply having a presence on social media isn't enough - the aspiration should be to become the topic of conversation for all the right reasons.”

 Some practical uses for your business?
 Post about an upcoming product launch, sale, customer testimonies, in-store event, or sponsor a giveaway.

 With business services like payment processing and inventory systems, customer loyalty programs, and tools to optimize your cash flow, WaFd Bank is in the business of bringing simplicity to yours.
-If you're looking for straightforward solutions to help you grow your business, contact your local small business officer today or open a business account online.
+If you're looking for straightforward solutions to help you grow your business, contact your local business banker today or open a business account online.